Lerry75/personal-budget/README.md

 The script will:
 - Process all CSV files in the input directory
 - Categorize transactions using rules from `categoryrules.yaml` or ML model
-- Generate output files in `output-csv`
+- Generate output files in `output-account`
-- Move processed files to `processed-csv`
+- Move processed files to `processed-account`

 ### Processing Credit Card Statements